 From the 1500s to the 1900s European colonial empires dominated the world.
 The British Empire was the largest.
 Most conflicts today are a legacy of colonialism.

-Today are the largest empires are American and Chinese, though neither of them identify as such.
+Today the largest empires are American and Chinese, though neither of them identify as such.

 The largest direct empire, and second largest of all time, was the Mongol Empire (1206-1368).
-It was founded not by an organised state, as was the case in the other empires listed, but by nomadic tribes in Central Asia.
+It was founded not by an organised state, as was the case in the other empires listed, but by nomadic tribes from Inner Asia.

 The largest of all time was the British Empire (1533-1997), which at its peak ruled a quarter of the world’s people and land.